employment dispute arbitration in Mc Donald, Ohio 44437

 Workers earning $71,070 can't afford $14K+ in legal fees when their employer violates wage laws.
 In Franklin County, where 4.7% unemployment already pressures families, arbitration at $399 levels the playing field against well-funded corporate legal teams.

-Arbitration War: The McDonald, Ohio Employment Dispute
+Arbitration War: The and local employers, Ohio Employment Dispute

 Timeline & Background

-Thomas Reynolds, a driver for GreenLine Freight for nearly seven years, was terminated in August 2023 after a disputed refusal to complete a mandatory delivery that he claimed was unsafe due to faulty truck brakes.
+the claimant, a driver for GreenLine Freight for nearly seven years, was terminated in August 2023 after a disputed refusal to complete a mandatory delivery that he claimed was unsafe due to faulty truck brakes.
 The company asserted that Thomas wilfully disobeyed orders, risking contract obligations and company reputation.
 Thomas filed for arbitration in October 2023, seeking reinstatement plus $45,000 in lost wages and damages for emotional distress.

 GreenLine, meanwhile, submitted testimony from supervisors insisting Thomas was informed by company mechanics that the truck was roadworthy and accused him of abandoning his route without proper protocol.
 They argued that his refusal caused a costly contract breach valued at $60,000, justifying immediate termination.